Coronavirus (COVID-19) Preparedness Information Learn More

 - North Carolina Department of Health and Human Services

-- Reduced Entry Points: We have limited access to two points of entry for patients, staff, providers, contract workers, vendors and visitors*:
+Reduced Entry Points: We have limited access to two points of entry and screening everyone who enters:

-- Common Areas Closed: Friendly Expressions Gift Shop and Ladwig Chapel will be closed.
-The hospital cafeteria will continue normal operations to serve patients and employees only and will be closed to the public.
+- Common Areas Closed: Friendly Expressions Gift Shop and Ladwig Chapel will be closed to the public.

 **If you need a copy of your medical record during this time, please call 252.399.8120 and we can fax a copy to your provider or send you a copy through mail or email.